rfribeiro/css/video-gallery-03/README.md

 # 🎨 HTML/CSS Design - Video Slider Using CSS And Vanilla Javascript

-The idea is to create a design to explore how to build a Video Slider using CSS.
+The idea is to create a design to explore how to build a Video carousel using CSS.

 It is based on the design developed and implemented  on [Online Tutorials Youtube Channel](https://www.youtube.com/watch?v=7gEJTwsH6kw)